chebbies/justindlee/_posts/2020-10-30-personal-statement.markdown

 ---
 title: "How I Wrote a PD Soros Winning Personal Statement"
 ---
-My brainstorming and writing process with some takeaways to help you in your own writing.
+My brainstorming and writing process and a link to my submitted personal statement to help you in your own application journey.

 # Prompt
 Tell us about your experiences as a New American.
 Whether as an immigrant yourself, or as a child of immigrants, how have your experiences as a New American informed and shaped who you are and your accomplishments?